AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/write-for-appflowy/how-appflowy-uses-flutter-bloc.md

 In conclusion, Flutter Bloc has proven to be a valuable asset in AppFlowy's state management strategy.
 The clear separation of concerns, event-driven approach, and seamless integration with the user interface contribute to a well-structured and maintainable codebase.
 By leveraging the power of Flutter Bloc, AppFlowy delivers a smooth, responsive, and scalable user experience.

-Give it a try in your own Flutter projects, explore the possibilities, and unlock the potential of Flutter Bloc in your state management endeavors.
+Give it a try in your own Flutter projects , explore the possibilities, and unlock the potential of Flutter Bloc in your state management endeavors.
 Happy coding!